Texas

 What Is a Halfway House in Houston?

 A halfway house is a structured, substance‑free residence that helps people transition from treatment, jail, or prison into everyday life.
-Many people use the term interchangeably with sober living, but the oversight and purpose can differ.
+Many people use the term interchangeably with sober living homes in Houston, but the oversight and purpose can differ.
 If you want a national reference point for justice‑system programs, review the Federal Residential Reentry Centers (halfway houses).
 In Houston, you can also access treatment and supports through Texas Health and Human Services substance use services and SAMHSA recovery support while you stabilize your routine.

 Do You Need a TDCJ‑Approved Halfway House?